paulrobertlloyd/paulrobertlloyd-v3/src/_posts/2012-08-24-material_thinking.markdown

 ## Heatherwick Studio
 The centrepiece of the games was the highly original and beautifully symbolic [Olympic Cauldron][4], so I was excited to see the scale model featured in the Heatherwick exhibit.
 Until this point, I hadn't made the link between this studio, lead by Thomas Heatherwick, and other objects I've long admired.
 From [East Beach Cafe][5] in Littlehampton to the [UK Pavilion][6] at the Shanghai Expo; from [London's new bus][7] to the short-lived [<cite>B of the Bang</cite>][8] sculpture in Manchester, this small studio is responsible for a huge range of wonderfully imaginative creations.

+{% include figure.html
+  src="2012/08/material_thinking_seed_cathedral.jpg"
-{% figure caption:"The UK 'Seed Cathedral' Pavilion for the Shanghai Expo held in 2010" %}
+  caption="The UK 'Seed Cathedral' Pavilion for the Shanghai Expo held in 2010"
-{% include image.html src="2012/08/material_thinking_seed_cathedral.jpg" %}
-{% endfigure %}
+%}

 Their work feels futuristic yet timeless; from bridges that roll up into themselves, doors without hinges to molecular structures suspended in the air; every piece oddly coherent with nature.
 The sense of care and craft is also hard to ignore.